Splash02/CBM-Editor/README.md

 Just download the .exe file and it run it, no installation needed!

 # Using The Editor

-You can start by creating a project with the "Open/Create Project" button, this opens the Custom Song directory, to open a project click the project folder you want to open and then click enter or "choose folder"
+0) You can start by creating a project with the "Open/Create Project" button.
+This opens the Custom Song directory.
+To open a project, click the project folder you want to open and then press Enter or "Choose Folder".
+To create a project, create a new folder and name it (it's best to name it after the chart you want to create), then press Enter or "Choose Folder".
+1) After you have opened a project, you can start by naming it and adding metadata, then you can start creating!

+# Controls/Hotkeys
+ctrl + z = undo
+ctrl + y = redo
+ctrl + a = select all
+ctrl + scroll = zoom
+scroll = move timeline
+number keys = change note type ctrl + number keys = change category type t = toggle triplet mode shift = reset timeline scroll while hovering over numeric input fields = change value left mouse click = place note right mouse click = delete note drag from bottom/top = box select click & hold = drag selected notes

 # Screenshots